technotrans SE (ETR:TTR1)

 Natascha Sander

-CFO, Technotrans
+CFO, technotrans

 Frank Dernesch

-Thank you very much, Natasha.
+Okay.
+Thank you very much, Natascha.
 The next question is by Martin Helfrich, and I read it now.
-What needs to happen for the 02/2025 forecast to reach the upper EBIT range of 9%?
-Data center, the market entry into liquid cooling has been mentioned, and large orders have been secured.
+What needs to happen for the 2025 forecast to reach the upper EBIT range of 9%?
+Data center, the market and entry into liquid cooling has been mentioned and large orders have been secured.
 Do additional production capacities need to be built for these large orders?
+What is the volume of these large orders in 2025?

 Michael Finger

-So first of all, as a higher we can take in the high volume orders, especially in energy management or print or analytics, the the better it is for our product mix and also for drive our margin towards 9%.
-And second part of the question is do we need to build up new or additional capacities for data centers?
-Yes.
-We do.
-We double the capacity at the moment to to to participate on this growth track, and we will double and double and double again if necessary.
+First of all, as higher we can take in the high volume orders, especially in Energy Management, or Print, or Healthcare & Analytics, the better it is for our product mix and also for drive our margin towards 9%.
+The second part of the question is: do we need to build up new or additional capacities for data centers?
+Yes, we do.
+We double the capacity at the moment to participate on this growth track.
+We will double and double and double again, if necessary.
+That's a simple math.

-And that's a simple mass.
 The more we double and double the capacity, we can use scale effects, and we are prepared for that, and that will drive margins.

-Same with what we are doing already in other programs of energy management and print, for example, where we have mass production for battery thermal management systems for rail and road or for the print industry.
+Same with that, we are doing already in other programs of Energy Management and Print, for example, where we have mass production for battery thermal management systems for rail and road or for the Print industry.

 Frank Dernesch